 This breathing was developed by Dr. Kostantin Buteyko, MD.
 He was a Russian medical scientist who spent over 45 years of his life studying how hyperventilation and over-breathing caused many of today’s chronic diseases.
 This method of breathing will help control asthma, stress, allergies, sleep apnea, panic attacks and snoring.

 Dr. Nathalie Paravicini, ND, is located here in Portland and offers these classes on a regular basis.
-I’ve included a link that will give you additional information.

 Ready for treatment?

 Call 503-246-0103 to schedule an appointment.

 Have a question?To submit an inquiry to one of our professionals, email us at email@example.com.

 Have a question about acupuncture or some of our other services?
 Send us your question and we’ll get back to you shortly with a reply!